hizzybabe/HTMLKit/src/routes/practice/htmlcss7/+page.md

 ---

 This setup gives you a clean and straightforward newsletter signup form.
-Let me know if you want to add validation, more fields, or extra design elements!